mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat547-hw10-thibodeau-mylinh/README.md

 **IMPORTANT:** An alternative method has been used to retrieve the OMIM API data: I mainly used adapted functions instead of `GET()` from the library httr.

 **IMPORTANT:** I spent quite a bit of time trying to make some output files that you guys could see while respecting the protected data restriction of the OMIM API.
-Please install the packages XML and xml2 in order to be able to take a better look at the OMIM API xml output examples in the [data_sample folder]("stat547-hw10-thibodeau-mylinh/data_sample"), and otherwise, I have put some data samples in the homework, but the aesthetic of it is not great.
+Please install the packages XML and xml2 in order to be able to take a better look at the OMIM API xml output examples in the [data_sample folder](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/tree/master/stat547-hw10-thibodeau-mylinh/data_sample), and otherwise, I have put some data samples in the homework, but the aesthetic of it is not great.

-# Homework 10 requirements

-Here is the breakdown of requirements and corresponding sections:

-* Get data from API - Section A (part 1, 2, 3, 4, 5) and Section D (part 1)
-* Clean and tidy into dataframes - Section B (part 2) and Section C and Section D (part 2)
-* Save output to files
-	- protected data has been saved under the data folder - not public (e.g. mim2gene_and_inheritance_DDG2P_hgnc_orphadata.tsv)
-	- sample data for reviewers saved under [data_sample folder]("stat547-hw10-thibodeau-mylinh/data_sample")
-* Use httr and `GET()` - Section F contains some examples of API query using httr.
-A new function using httr and glue is defined.

-The following requirements from hw10 were unclear, so I interpreted them as follow:

-* Traverse pages: obtain API data from different API webpages, which has been completed in this homework.
-* Send an authorization token: since this assignment is focused on how to get web data with an API and not on writing an API (which is beyond what is covered in this course), I interpret that this requirement refers to "obtaining an authorization token and using it to query an API", which has also been completed in this homework.
-Note that additional effort has been made to respect the restrictions of the OMIM API and that only a sample of data is provided to the reviewers in line with these restrictions.

-*Please note that I have not used purrr to

-### Challenges encountered

-#### Example 1

-#### Example 2

-#### Example 3

-### Open questions

-### New skills acquired

-1. Store API key safely and privately in an .Rprofile file and add the file name to .gitignore file (so that the file will not be pushed to github).
-This is a way to keep an API key private.
-2. Use an API to make web data query: format of query and particularities relating to the OMIM API format.
-3. Write functions to make API data query: main code was adapted from Dave Tang tutorial Getting started with the OMIM api [here](https://davetang.org/muse/2015/03/17/getting-started-with-the-omim-api/) for main body of the homework, but a I wrote a new function that builds on previous work and uses httr and `GET()` in the final section of the homework.
-4.

 ***